Benefits

 How the Workers’ Compensation Claim Process Works in Tallahassee

-Below is a general overview of how the process typically unfolds:
+Here is a general overview of how the process unfolds:

 • Report the injury to your employer as soon as possible to start the claim.